ArseAssassin/pikadoc/README.md

 ### PikaDoc web

-`pkd`s available in the PikaDoc central repository can also be viewed using the [web client](https://tuomas.kanerva.info/pkdocs/).
+pkd files available in the PikaDoc central repository can also be viewed using the [web client](https://tuomas.kanerva.info/pkdocs/).

 ## Why PikaDoc?